SophBr/quote-on-quote/README.md

 </div>

 ## How we built it
-The app was created in Java and the quotes are matched to the moods in python.
+The app was created in Java in Android Studio.
+The quotes are matched to the moods in python.

+## What we learned working on this project
+First and foremost we learned to come up with creative solutions to problems that seemed unsolvable

 ## Try our app